-Refer to the FY 2021 Community, Benefit Guidelines for more detail on MHA's recommended practices.
-Completion of this self-assessment is optional for FY 2021, but will be mandatory for FY 2022.
+Refer to the FY 2022 Community Benefit Guidelines for more detail on MHA's recommended practices.
+Completion of this self-assessment is mandatory for FY 2022.

-Lev el of Commur nity Engagemer nt Recomm nended Practice es Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions Involved - To work directly with community throughout the process to ensure their concerns and aspirations are consistently understood and considered Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Other Hospitals Please list the hospitals here: Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions Involved - To work directly with community throughout the process to ensure their concerns and aspirations are consistently understood and considered of alternatives & Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Local Health Department Please list the Local Health Departments here: Informed - To provide the community with balanced & objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions Consulted - To obtain community feedback on analysis, alternatives and/or solutions Involved - To work directly with community throughout the process to ensure their concerns and aspirations are consistently understood and considered Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Local Health Improvement Coalition Please list the LHICs here:
+Lev el of Commun ity Engagemer nt Recomr mended Practic es with balanced & objective information to assist them in understanding Consulted - To obtain community feedback on analysis, alternatives and/or solutions to ensure their concerns and aspirations are Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Other Hospitals Please list the hospitals here: University of Maryland Medical Center, UM Midtown, LifeBridge Sinai Hospital, St. Agnes Hospital, Mercy Medical Center, Medstar Harbor, Medstar Good Sam, Medstar Union Memorial ~ ineusiai Uniuli wemulai with balanced & objective information to assist them in understanding Consulted - To obtain community feedback on analysis, alternatives and/or solutions to ensure their concerns and aspirations are Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Local Health Department Please list the Local Health Departments here: Baltimore City and Baltimore County ~ with balanced & objective information to assist them in understanding Consulted - To obtain community feedback on analysis, alternatives and/or solutions to ensure their concerns and aspirations are Collaborated - To partner with the community in each aspect of the decision including the development of alternatives & identification of the preferred solution Delegated - To place the decision- making in the hands of the community Community- Driven/Led - To support the actions of community initiated, driven and/or led processes ldentify & Engage Stakeholders Define the community to be assessed Collect and analyze the data Select priority community health issues Document and communicate results Plan Implementation Strategies Implement Improvement Plans Evaluate Progress Local Health Improvement Coalition Please list the LHICs here: Baltimore City LHC and Baltimore County LHC <